 - Continues to work closely with housing counselors and legal aid attorneys to assist homeowners who participate in the foreclosure mediation programs

 For our own programs and for programs operated by two downstate partner organizations, RSI successfully:

-- Developed and conducted 2-day and 5-day mediator trainings as needed for eight programs in the state
+- Developed and conducted two-day and five-day mediator trainings as needed for eight programs in the state

 - Built a statewide online case management and monitoring system, adapting it to allow us to collect consistent information from all the programs around the state, each of which was operating on a different model, and produce consistent (“apples to apples”) statistical reports

 - Conducted the first statewide evaluation of foreclosure mediation programs, providing implementable recommendations to each program about how to improve its effectiveness